cgreggescalante/cgreggescalante/README.md

 # Hello!

-My name is Conor Gregg Escalante, and I am an aspiring software developer.
+My name is Conor Gregg Escalante, and I am an software developer with a passion for learning.

 I'm interested in data analysis, and how data can be used to improve lives and promote equality.

-Currently, I'm working on a web application to help analyze the data generated through the use of a [Stryd Pod](https://www.stryd.com/us/en) (a fancy running tool used to measure power, vertical oscillation, and many other metrics).
-I am writing it with a Angular frontend, and an Express backend.
-At some point in the future I hope to deploy the app to a Raspberry Pi, but they are very hard to come by these days.
-You can view my progress [here](https://github.com/cgreggescalante/PowerMarker) and [here](https://github.com/cgreggescalante/PowerMarkerBackend).

-Additionally, I'm working on my [GitHub Pages](https://cgreggescalante.github.io) as a way to showcase my interests and acheivements.
-It is also an opportunity for me to learn Angular, and become more comfortable with front-end development.
-You can click [here](https://cgreggescalante.github.io) to view my progress.
-Don't worry, I'm trying to fix the footer.
+My experience includes
+- NextJS web applications
+- Angular frontend development
+- .NET microservices
+- A variety of SQL dialects
+- Developing for high-availability in life-saving applications

 I can be contacted by email at conor@johngregg.org, or through [LinkedIn](https://www.linkedin.com/in/conor-gregg-escalante/).